Malethrion/Color-Quiz/README.md

 ### Design

 #### Color Scheme
-The color scheme is vibrant and engaging, with a purple background and contrasting button colors to indicate correct and incorrect answers.
+The color scheme is vibrant and engaging, with a purple background(I like purple.) and contrasting button colors to indicate correct and incorrect answers.

 #### Typography
 The site uses the 'Courier New' font for a consistent and readable experience.